rancher/cluster-api-addon-provider-fleet/docs/src/05_developers/01_release.md

 This will trigger a [release GitHub action](https://github.com/rancher-sandbox/cluster-api-addon-provider-fleet/actions/workflows/release.yaml) that creates a release with `CAAPF` components.

+4. Wait for the [update metadata](https://github.com/rancher/cluster-api-addon-provider-fleet/blob/main/.github/workflows/update-metadata.yaml) workflow to pass successfully.
+This workflow will update the `metadata.yaml` file in the root of the repository preparing it for the next release.

 ## Versioning

 CAAPF follows [semantic versioning](https://semver.org/) specification.